DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 Here are some stats of working sets from 10K rows to 1M rows, using various batchsizes from n batches of 10K rows to 1 batch of the full working set size :
 ![image](https://github.com/user-attachments/assets/d303d83e-f25e-4d4b-8558-ec96614257c8)
-First serie on x-axis is the size of the working set from 10K rows (light blue) to 1M rows (dark blue) In each serie, multiple batchsizes used ranging from 10K to the size of the full working set, in % of the workig set.
+First serie on x-axis is the size of the working set from 10K rows (light blue) to 1M rows (dark blue) In each serie, multiple batchsizes used ranging from 10K to the size of the full working set, in %

 We can see that the best elasped performance is reached when the batchsize is equivalent to the size of the working set (100%), however, it has also a huge effect on the amount of transaction log size needed to accomodate for such a transaction.
 It is always best advised to run high volume updates in small to medium size batches to avoid filling the transaction log.
 As a reference, the latest test updating 1M rows using 1 batch of 1M update takes 3.4Gb of transaction log).
-Bottom-line, don't necessarily use 100% of the working set, find the right balance between performance and transaction log size.
+Bottom-line, don't necessarily use BATCHSIZE equivalent to 100% of the working set, find the right balance between performance and transaction log size.

 ## Groq API and model limitations
 Also we can note that with multiple batches comes multiple requests to the Groq API.
 Sending more than 200K token per day with the llama-3.1-70b-versatile model will raise a rate error such as :